tcpwithfeels/Ruckus-SZ-API/README.md

 # Project Title
 ## Description
-Allows API Interaction with Ruckus SZ 100 Wireless Controller
+Allows API Interaction with Ruckus Smart Zone 100 Wireless Controller

 ## Usage
+Two ways to operate the script.
+If there is an argument specified then the script will read the spreadsheet called "List_WAPs.xlxs" And go through each line and add APs to the controller.
+EXAMPLE python python_script.py argument -flag

 How to operate the script.
 Use code syntax: `python python_script.py argument -flag` Important notes in **BOLD** or *ITALICS* or **_BOTH_**